Gallid alphaherpesvirus 1

+Taxonomy

-TaxonomyGallid alphaherpesvirus 1 is classified in the genus Iltovirus.
-The only other species in this genus, and therefore its closest known relative, is Psittacid alphaherpesvirus 1, which affects parrots.
+Gallid alphaherpesvirus 1 is classified in the genus Iltovirus.

 There are two other herpesviruses that affect chickens: Gallid alphaherpesvirus 2 (cause of Marek's disease) and Gallid alphaherpesvirus 3.
 Both of these are in a separate genus to Gallid alphaherpesvirus 1; Mardivirus, which is united with Iltovirus under the same subfamily; Alphaherpesvirinae.

 Pathology

 Transmission

 GaHV-1 is shed in respiratory secretions and transmitted by droplet inhalation or via fomites.
 A previously unexposed flock will develop cases for two to eight weeks following introduction.
 The incubation period is two to eight days.

 Clinical signs and diagnosis

 Symptoms include coughing, sneezing, head shaking, lethargy, discharge from the eyes and nostrils (sometimes bloody), and difficulty breathing.
 The name comes from the severe inflammation of the larynx and trachea.
 A diphtheritic membrane may form in the trachea, causing obstruction.
 There may be problems in egg laying and the production of abnormal or thin-shelled eggs.
 Mortality is typically less than 15 percent.

 Histopathology, PCR, ELISA, immunofluorescent staining, and viral isolation are all possible methods of diagnosis.